getCUJO/QoOID/draft-ietf-ippm-qoo.md

 incentives significantly.

 Bandwidth alone is necessary but not sufficient for high-quality modern network experiences.
-Idle latency, working latency, delay variation, and unmitigated packet loss are major causes of poor application outcomes.
+High idle and working latencies, large delay variations, and unmitigated packet loss are major causes of poor application outcomes.
 The impact of latency is widely recognized in network engineering circles {{BITAG}}, but benchmarking the quality of network transport remains complex.
 Most end-users are unable to